William Roscoe: Career

 In 1774, he went into business as a lawyer, and in 1781 married Jane, second daughter of William Griffies, a Liverpool tradesman; they had seven sons and three daughters.
+At the time of his marriage, he was living with his father on Lord Street.
 Roscoe had the courage to denounce the trans-Atlantic slave trade in his native town, where, at that time, a significant amount of the wealth came from slavery.
 Roscoe was a prominent Unitarian.
 His outspokenness against the slave trade meant that abolitionism and Unitarianism were linked together in the public mind.
 He was a member of Renshaw Street Unitarian Chapel.

-In 1796 Roscoe gave up legal practice, and toyed with the idea of going to the bar.
-Between 1793 and 1800 he paid much attention to agriculture, and helped to reclaim Chat Moss, near Eccles, Lancashire.
+In 1796, Roscoe gave up legal practice, and toyed with the idea of going to the bar.
+Between 1793 and 1800, he paid much attention to agriculture, and helped to reclaim Chat Moss, near Eccles, Lancashire.
 He also succeeded in restoring to good order the affairs of a banking house in which his friend William Clark, then resident in Italy, was a partner.
 This led to his introduction to the business, which eventually proved disastrous.

 Roscoe was elected Member of Parliament for Liverpool in 1806, but the House of Commons was not for him, and at the dissolution in the following year he stood down.
 During his brief stay however, he was able to cast his vote in favour of the successful abolition of the slave trade.

 In the early 1800s, he led a group of Liverpool botanists who created the Liverpool Botanic Garden as a private garden, initially located near Mount Pleasant, which was then on the outskirts of the city.
 In the 1830s the garden was moved to Wavertree Botanic Gardens; remnants of the collection can still be found in the walled garden at Croxteth Hall.

-The commercial troubles of 1816 brought into difficulties the banking house with which he was connected, and forced the sale of his collection of books and pictures.
+The commercial troubles of 1816 brought into difficulties the banking house with which he was connected, and forced the sale of his collections of books and pictures.
 Dr S.H.
 Spiker, the king of Prussia's librarian, visited Roscoe at this difficult time.
 Roscoe said he still desired to write a biography of Erasmus but lacked both leisure and youth.
 The project was never carried out.
 Around this time Roscoe was asked to investigate the claims of the blind girl Margaret M'Avoy, who was said to be able to read using her fingers, at the request of Sir Joseph Banks.
 Roscoe concluded that her amazing abilities were due to the fact that she was not blind.

 After five years struggling to discharge the liabilities of the bank, the action of some creditors forced the partners into bankruptcy in 1820.
 For a time Roscoe was in danger of arrest, but ultimately he received an honourable discharge.
 On the dispersal of his library, the volumes most useful to him were secured by friends and placed in the Liverpool Athenaeum of which he had been a founding member in 1797.
 The sum of £2,500 was also invested for his benefit.